 What happens?
 Do both the components - sand and sawdust (or powdered leaves) fall at the same place?
 Is there a component that blows away?
 Did the wind manage to separate the two components?

 This method of separating components of a mixture is called winnowing.
 Winnowing is used to separate heavier and lighter components of a mixture by wind or by blowing air.
-This method is commonly used by farmers to separate lighter husk particles from heavier seeds of grain (Fig. 5.5).

-Fig 5.5 Winnowing
+Fig. 5.5 Winnowing